Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

        raise ValueError('Invalid log level: %s' % loglevel) logging.basicConfig(level=numeric_level, ...)

-The call to :func:`basicConfig` should come *before* any calls to :func:`debug`, :func:`info` etc. As it's intended as a one-off simple configuration facility, only the first call will actually do anything: subsequent calls are effectively no-ops.
+The call to :func:`basicConfig` should come *before* any calls to :func:`debug`, :func:`info`, etc. Otherwise, those functions will call :func:`basicConfig` for you with the default options.
+As it's intended as a one-off simple configuration facility, only the first call will actually do
+anything: subsequent calls are effectively no-ops.

 If you run the above script several times, the messages from successive runs are appended to the file *example.log*.
 If you want each run to start afresh,